-Definitions of VTCSOM Appointments Regular Appointment Appointment Description Rank Primary Tenure-to-Title Track school on the tenure-to-title track; possess a substantial commitment to the education mission of VTCSOM, regularly engage in teaching and service to VTCSOM, and pursue scholarly activities in medicine.
-Eligible for promotion as experience and accomplishment warrant to the following ranks: Assistant Professor Associate Professor Primary Non-Tenure-to- Title Track Primary appointment within the medical school on the non-tenure-to-title track; possess a substantial commitment to the education mission of VTCSOM, regularly Professor
+Definitions of VTCSOM Appointments Regular Appointment Appointment Description Rank Primary Tenure-to-Title Track Primary appointment within the medical school on the tenure-to-title track; possess a substantial commitment to the education mission of VTCSOM, regularly engage in teaching and service to VTCSOM, and pursue scholarly activities in medicine.
+Eligible for promotion as experience and accomplishment warrant to the following ranks: Assistant Professor

-T Γ engage in teaching and service to VTCSOM, and pursue scholarly activities in medicine.
-Secondary Secondary appointment is primary appointment within another college at Virginia Tech, Radford University.
+Primary Non-Tenure-to- Title Track Primary appointment within the medical school on the non-tenure-to-title track; possess a substantial commitment to the education mission of VTCSOM, regularly engage in teaching and service to VTCSOM, and pursue scholarly activities in medicine.
+Associate Professor Professor Secondary Secondary appointment is primary appointment within another college at Virginia Tech, Radford University.
 Possess a major specified role in teaching and other aspects of the VTCSOM mission.
 Cannot have VTCSOM rank greater than the rank in the primary academic institution.
 Tenure is awarded at the institution where the primary appointment is held.
 Instructional Appointment Appointment Description Rank Adjunct Current or previous appointment with another academic institution; defined role in teaching or mentoring medical students.
 Must possess a doctoral or other terminal degree.
 Appointments are typically up to three years and may be renewed.
 Ineligible for tenure-to-title, but eligible for reappointment.
 Assistant Adjunct Professor Associate Adjunct Professor Adjunct Professor Clinical Preceptor Faculty members who teach medical students primarily in a clinical setting.
 Clinical Preceptors are physicians with a MD, DO, MBBS, or equivalent degree.
 Appointments are typically up to three years and may be renewed.
 Ineligible for tenure-to-title, but eligible for reappointment.
 The Clinical Preceptor title does not change, even with prolonged service.
 Instructor Instructors are faculty members who may not have doctoral level degrees, but have instructional roles with students.
+Instructor Senior Instructor Visiting

 Senior instructors are faculty members with doctoral degrees and have a significant instructional role with students.

 Visiting faculty members are individuals who are applying for a faculty position, either regular or instructional, but for whom the opportunity to teach medical students is anticipated before the faculty appointment process is completed.

 Appointment as Senior Instructor or Instructor may be up to three years.
-Appointment as Visiting Instructor is for no Instructor Senior Instructor Visiting neligible for tenure- appointment.